 Cash flows are included in the statement of cash flows on a gross basis.
-The GST component of cash flows arising from investing activities, which is recoverable from, or payable to the ATO are classified as operating cash flows.
+The GST component of cash flows arising from investing activities, which is recoverable from, or payable to, the ATO are classified as operating cash flows.

-(l) Foreign currency
+(k) Foreign currency

-The functional and presentation currency of the Fund is Australian dollars, which is the Fund's primary currency.
-The Fund's performance is evaluated and its liquidity managed in Australian dollars.
-Therefore, the Australian dollar is considered as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
+The functional and presentation currency of the Fund is Australian Dollars, which is the currency of the primary economic environment the Fund operates.
+The Fund's performance is evaluated and its liquidity managed in Australian Dollars.
+Therefore, the Australian Dollar is considered as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.

-(m) Investments
+(l) Investments